310mc/https-310mc.github.io-tl/source/_posts/songs/unit_event/nekketsu_ryusei_ninpouchou.md

   <tr>
     <td class="name">All</td>
     <td>
-    Sparkle ☆ The Zealous Ninja Arts, passed down for generations — displayed with all our reckless might
+    Sparkle ☆ The Zealous Ninja Arts, passed down for generations — displayed with all our desperate might
     <br>
     This heroic, daring spirit is not simply for show, yo—![^4]
     <br>